DingyiYang/dingyiyang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am the last year PhD at Renmin University of China, advised by Prof. Qin Jin.
+I am a final-year PhD student at Renmin University of China, advised by Prof. Qin Jin.
+My research focuses on vision and language, involving cross-modal generation, multimodal understanding, and automatic evaluation.

-My research interest includes Multimedia and Natural Language Processing.
-I am now working at book-level text evaluation and generation.
+Currently, I am working on book-level text evaluation and generation.

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.09*: Our survey work was released: [What Makes a Good Story and How Can We Measure It?
+A Comprehensive Survey of Story Evaluation](https://arxiv.org/pdf/2408.14622).
+- *2024.08*: [Synchronized Video Storytelling: Generating Video Narrations with Structured Storyline](aclanthology.org/2024.acl-long.513) was accepted by ACL 2024.
+- *2024.06*: Finished my research internship at Alimama Group.
+Thanks to my mentor Tiezheng Ge.
+- *2023.10*: [Visual captioning at will: Describing images and videos guided by a few stylized sentences](dl.acm.org/doi/10.1145/3581783.3612263) was accepted by ACM MM 2023.
+- *2023.07*: [Attractive storyteller: Stylized visual storytelling with unpaired text](aclanthology.org/2023.acl-long.619/) was accepted by ACL 2023.

 # 📝 Publications